How To Start A Nonprofit In California

 Our free account and tools will walk you through starting and maintaining a California nonprofit.
 All for free.

-Includes registered agent service, adaptable bylaws & more.$245 Total
+Hire us to form your California nonprofit.
+Includes registered agent service, nonprofit templates & more.$245 Total

 CA Nonprofit Articles of Incorporation Requirements

 To incorporate a California nonprofit (public benefit corporation), you must complete and file nonprofit articles of incorporation with the California Secretary of State.
 See the document below and click on any number to see what information is required in the corresponding section.

 Your nonprofit’s name should be distinguishable from the names of other organizations on record with the California Secretary of State, and the name can’t suggest a purpose different from that described in your nonprofit Articles of Incorporation.
 You can mail a Name Availability Inquiry Letter to the Secretary of State’s office to find out if your nonprofit’s name is available, and you can reserve a name (for a $10 fee) for up to 60 days.